System Design Space

 1. Welcome to GraphQL

-• What GraphQL is and why it emerged next to REST APIs.
+• What GraphQL is and why it emerged alongside REST rather than as a universal replacement for APIs.

 2. Graph Theory

-• A concise vocabulary of graphs and trees.
+• A concise vocabulary of graphs, trees, nodes, and edges.

-• How to model connected entities instead of isolated records.
+• How to model relationships between entities instead of isolated tables.

 3. The GraphQL Query Language